jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 ```

 #### resolveJsonModule
 This is a setting that allows the import of modules with .json extensions.
-If you think about it, you will recall that the Node.js JavaScript project imported the json configuration file and used it frequently.
+If we think about it, we will recall that the Node.js JavaScript project imported the json configuration file and used it frequently.
 I think TypeScript is also possible, but it can be used only when the sprout type of json's properties is specified.

-This option automatically sets the type of json, allowing you to use json file data directly from TypeScripts without any conversion.
+This option automatically sets the type of json, allowing we to use json file data directly from TypeScripts without any conversion.

 For example, let's say we have json data as follows.